Ubudu/IOS-SDK/README.md

 ### System and hardware requirements
 For beacons related features:
-- IOS 7.0 or higher for supporting iBeacon features / IOS 7.1.2 recommended
+- IOS 7.0 or higher for supporting iBeacon features / IOS 7.1.2 and IOS 8.0 recommended
 - Iphone 4S / Ipad 3rd generation / iPad mini / iPod touch 5th generation or more recent

 For geofencing: